allisonlivingston/MyLibrary/README.md

 ## Galvanize Tower

-Build a full-stack application that has an API, reads and writes data, and uses a library.
+In this project, you'll build a full-stack application that has an API, reads and writes data, and uses a library.
+The topic is up to you!

 ## Requirements